 What puzzles me is that Expedia could not then pull the newsletter once, the earthquake had happened.
 There seem to be five possible explanations for this:

-- The people who wrote about it wrote it so far in advance that they forgot about it -see above – we have a systems problem
+- The people who wrote about it wrote it so far in advance that they forgot about it -see above – they have a systems problem

 - The newsletter compilers did not consider the implications of it – this illustrates a lack of customer focus